 The (Obvious) Update

-Here we are in 2021.
+Here we are in the “post-COVID” era (We all know COVID’s not gone).
 Zoom and the possibilities of remote work are in demand.
 Since I wrote this post in 2019, a devastating pandemic has ripped through this planet costing the lives of more than 2 million people.
-The enormity of the loss, and all of the changes associated with quaranting have made even the simplest of tasks difficult for folks.
+The enormity of the loss, and all of the changes associated with quarantining have made even the simplest of tasks difficult for folks.
 The world will never be the same.

 Now that we’ve endured a year of this madness, I can understand now why many folks absolutely despise working from home and would do anything to get back to their office.
 No worries: this post isn’t for you.
 Whatever it takes to return some semblance of normalcy in your life is what’s most important.

 With that said, I’m shocked at how many bosses (including those at universities that have plenty of resources) are asking their employees to return to work.
 Even with social distancing, masks, vaccinations, the risk to being exposed to coronavirus or exposing others hasn’t magically disappeared.

 And for the most part, the reasons I gave in this post in 2019 are the same reasons that apply today.
 Even though the health and safety of employees is now at stake.

 Remote work isn’t just about cutting costs, it’s about saving lives.

 Alas, this is how many organizations work.
 But it doesn’t have to.
 And in a year or two, my complaints about the lack of remote options will once again be justified.
 Thanks for reading.